-The MERV air filter efficiency rating system was developed by the ASHRAE.
+ASHRAE developed the MERV air filter efficiency rating system.
 ASHRAE stands for the American Society of Heating, Refrigerating, and Air-Conditioning Engineers.
-The rating system is referred to as ASHRAE Standard 52.2-2007.
-This method tests Air-Cleaning Devices for Removal Efficiency.
+The rating system is called ASHRAE Standard 52.2-2007.
+This method tests Air-Cleaning Devices for dust removal efficiency.
 The test is based on particle size.
 Standard 52.2 establishes a testing protocol.
 It ensures reliable and consistent testing of air filter performance.
 The performance is based on particles that are 0.3-10 micron in diameter.
-This Standard has lead to the creation of the minimum efficiency rating value, or MERV.
+This Standard is what led to the creation of the minimum efficiency reporting value, or MERV.
 This guideline determines a filters performance by particle size.
 The filter is assigned a value based on the test.
-This value is derived from the lowest efficiency for the filter.
-In many cases this is when the filter is first installed.
+This value is used at the filters lowest efficiency.
+This is usually when the filter is new.

 Higher= More Filtration

-M Value 5 through 16 air filters remove finer dust particles.
+Filters with a (M) value 5 through remove finer dust particles.
 These air filters are used to protect people or products from airborne contaminants.
 These particles could hurt health and productivity.
-The average particle size efficiency has three ranges.
-E1 is 0.3 to 1 micron.
-The E2 range is 1 to 3 micron.
-E3 goes from 3 to 10 micron.
-These 3 ranges determines the MERV Rating for these air cleaning products.